HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Experiments

-\textbf{Implementation details.} For each experiment, we perform 5-fold cross-validation using a 70-15-15 train-test-validation split.
+\textbf{Implementation details.} For each experiment we employ 5-folds of repeated random sub-sampling (Monte Carlo cross-validation) with a 70-15-15 split for the training, validation and test sets.
 All reported results show the models' performance on test data that was not used during training or validation.
 We re-train all of the baseline models using the code reported in the respective papers.
 All models have been run under the same circumstances and using the same evaluation framework (including data splits and loss weighting).
-For hyperparameter tuning, we ran a Bayesian Hyperparameter search \cite{bergstra_Making_2013Bayesian_hyperparameter_search} using the same set of parameters for each dataset for all models.
-All final experiments were run on a single Nvidia A100 80GB GPU running on a Ubuntu 22.04 virtual machine.
-HEALNet is implemented in the PyTorch framework and available open-source at \url{https://github.com/konst-int-i/healnet}.
+For hyperparameter tuning, we ran a Bayesian Hyperparameter search~\citep{bergstra_Making_2013Bayesian_hyperparameter_search} for all training parameters across models.
+Model-specific parameters of the baselines were tuned if the optimal parameters on the TCGA datasets were not available.
+The final set of hyperparameters can be found in Appendix~\ref{appendix:hyperaparameters}.
+All experiments were run on a single Nvidia A100 80GB GPU running on a Ubuntu 22.04 virtual machine.
+HEALNet is implemented in the PyTorch framework and available open-source at~\url{https://github.com/konst-int-i/healnet}.